k8mil/indigo/_posts/2016-11-08-improve-your-development-using-charles.md

 Charles app is a great tool and has many many features.
 In my post I focused on the iOS environment, but you can also configure the proxy for your Android Emulator or Android device.
 I described most common usages which I do with Charles app.
 To sum up I think that app should take a place in your development tools directory if you work with some web server.

+*This post is cross-posted with my company [blog](http://blog.brightinventions.pl/improve-your-development-using-charles/)*